mixxxdj/mixxx/source/chapters/setup.rst

 It is possible to use Mixxx's vinyl control with several hardware setups, but the basic ones are:

-**Setup 1: Vinyl DJ** Two timecoded records, two turntables with phono preamps (or line-out), and two sound inputs.
+**Setup 1: Vinyl DJ** Two timecoded vinyls, two turntables with phono preamps (or line-out), and two sound inputs.
 You might skip the phono amplifiers if you use the snazzy software preamp in Mixxx. *This may not work for everyone - line-level signals are preferred and recommended.*